Spinal Cord Injury

 How do Spinal Cord Injuries usually occur?
 Learn more about symptoms and diagnosis.

-The Spinal Cord is a bunch of nerves that go down the middle of our back and transmits signals back and forth between our body and our brain.
+The spinal cord is a bundle of nerves that runs down the middle of the back and transmits signals between the body and the brain.

 We're able to feel pain and move our bodies because of this communication.

-A Spinal Cord Injury is an injury to any section of the spinal cord that disrupts all the signals and communication between our body and our brain.
-Spinal Cord Injuries begins with a heavy impact that fractures or disjoints our vertebrae.
+A spinal cord injury is an injury to any section of the spinal cord that disrupts all the signals and communication between our body and our brain.
+Spinal cord injuries begin with a heavy impact that fractures or disjoints our vertebrae.
 Most injuries could cause damage when parts of vertebrae rip into cord membranes or push down on the nerves.

-• Complete Spinal Cord Injury, all sense, and all ability to move are lost; all the spine are paralyzed.
+In complete spinal cord injury, all sense, and all ability to move are lost; the spine is paralyzed.

 Your Health Care BlueNetHospitals Team, including the Neurosurgeon, will perform several tests to determine the neurological level of your injury.

-• Loss of the ability to feel heat, cold and touch
+Loss of the ability to feel the heat, cold, and touch

 Diagnostics